Felix M. Warburg House: Interior

+Original house

 After entering from 92nd Street, visitors originally passed through a vestibule with an ornamental metal-and-glass screen and door.
+On the western end of the first floor (facing Central Park), there were two rooms where Warburg displayed etchings and woodcuts on rotating pedestals, in display boxes, and in framed display cases on the walls.
 There was a grand pipe organ at the rear of the house.
 Adjacent to the organ, a staircase led to the upper floors.
 A dumbwaiter in the rear also connected the bedrooms upstairs with the main pantry and serving room downstairs.

+A music room, with a pipe organ and grand piano, occupied the second floor.
+The music room had walls decorated with tapestries; wrought iron chandeliers suspended from beams in the ceiling; a fireplace mantel; and some display cases with rare books.
+Next to the music room was a sitting room known as the Red Room, which was decorated with Italian paintings and had doors that could slide into the walls.
+The second floor also contained a formal dining room with tapestries, upholstered chairs, and mantelpiece, along with a Gothic-style conservatory, where a small painting of Madonna with Child by Botticelli was displayed.
+These rooms were all connected with each other.
+Breakfast rooms and sitting rooms were placed on the third floor.
+That story also contained Frieda Warburg's boudoir and bedroom, as well as Felix Warburg's dressing room and bedroom.

-The fourth floor contained the bedrooms of Warburg's son and daughter, and a study was placed in the corner of that story, directly above the sitting room.
-The eastern end of the fourth story contained a nursery, as well as a bedroom for the child and nurse.
+The fourth floor contained the bedrooms of the Warburgs' children.
+A study was placed in the corner of that story, directly above the sitting room, and the fourth-floor hallway contained wind-up toy train tracks.
+The eastern end of the fourth story contained a nursery, as well as a bedroom for one of the children and nurse.
 On the fifth floor, there were guests' bedrooms with bathrooms on the western end, as well as a squash court, tea room, and shower with toilet on the eastern end.
+There were staff bedrooms on the sixth floor.
 An electric elevator connected all stories between the basement and the sixth floor.
+Since 1947, these spaces have been part of the Jewish Museum.

+Annex

 The Jewish Museum's annex, completed in 1993, contains an auditorium with architectural elements preserved from the mansion.
 These include a partition screen that was once installed near one of the mansion's staircases, as well as a dome made of stained glass.
 Other spaces in the annex include design elements, such as columns and moldings, which are similar to the design details in the original building.
 The annex also contains exhibition galleries, a bookstore, museum offices, and a reception hall.
 The upper stories contain more offices, as well as a library, study area, and meeting rooms.
 The furnishings were provided by Ralph Appelbaum Associates.